Alex Auld: Professional

-Playing backup to Tim Thomas for the majority of 2007–08, Auld would post the best statistics of his career (excluding his first few seasons with the Canucks, in which he appeared in no more than seven games in a season) with a personal-best two shutouts.

 On July 1, 2008, Auld signed a two-year, $2 million deal with the Ottawa Senators as an unrestricted free agent.
 He came within one second of recording a shutout in his Senators debut against the Pittsburgh Penguins in Stockholm, Sweden, surrendering a powerplay goal in the final moments of the game.
 Though Senators' management expected him to serve primarily as a backup to Martin Gerber, Auld's strong play combined with Gerber's struggles resulted in Auld assuming the starting position early in the season.
 As the season progressed, Gerber was placed on waivers and ultimately was claimed by the Toronto Maple Leafs, while rookie Brian Elliott would split the goaltending duties with Auld in Ottawa.
 He was expected to challenge for the starting position in 2009–10 with Pascal Leclaire, acquired by Ottawa from the Columbus Blue Jackets late at the 2008–09 trade deadline, but was traded in the off-season on July 8, 2009, to the Dallas Stars in exchange for a sixth-round draft pick in 2010.
+During the season he struggled with the Stars and with Marty Turco and Kari Lehtonen in net for Dallas, Auld again was the odd man out and was placed on waivers and assigned to the AHL's Texas Stars on February 25, 2010.

-On February 27, 2010, Auld was claimed off re-entry waivers by the New York Rangers.
-On July 1, 2010, he signed a one-year, $1 million contract with the Montreal Canadiens.

-On July 1, 2011, Auld re-joined the Ottawa Senators, signing a one-year, $1 million contract.
+However, on February 27, 2010, Auld was claimed off re-entry waivers by the New York Rangers.
+The Rangers had sought a veteran backup for Henrik Lundqvist after using two inexperienced goalies for the majority of the season.
+An unrestricted free agent at the end of the season, on July 1, 2010, he signed a one-year, $1 million contract with the Montreal Canadiens as backup to Carey Price, replacing Jaroslav Halák who had been traded to St. Louis.
+He finished the season with a 6–2–2 record, a 2.64 goals against average and a .914 save percentage.
+Again an unrestricted free agent at season's end, on July 1, 2011, Auld re-joined the Ottawa Senators, signing a one-year, $1 million contract, replacing Curtis McElhinney as backup to Craig Anderson.

 On July 23, 2012, Auld left the NHL and signed as a free agent with Austrian club Red Bull Salzburg of the Austrian Hockey League (EBEL).
-He would retire after playing one season.
+He retired from hockey at the end of the season.

 International play

 Auld first played for Team Canada at the junior level in the 2001 World Junior Championships helping claim the bronze medal.
 He made a senior competitive debut with Team Canada at the Swiss-based 2004 Spengler Cup, finishing in 3rd place.
 He made his full IIHF debut for Canada at the 2006 World Championships, losing the bronze medal game to place fourth.

+Post-playing career

+Auld became a broadcaster with Sportsnet 650 in Vancouver following his retirement, working weekend Canucks games for the station.